 Moreover, you also need to be sure of their ability to work and manage your projects remotely.

 Are they trustworthy in terms of ensuring data security?

 Given the dynamic nature of the IoT environment, robust data security can be easily regarded as a non-negotiable requirement.
 The environment must be controlled, protected and have robust security mechanisms.

 Hence, you need to ensure that you only shortlist the provider who knows how to address and incorporate encryption of data, protection of your device and security mechanisms for device and cloud storage.

 The fact is that the end-to-end process of developing any IoT solution is multilayered.
 It covers the technology stack, devices, data collection, storage, and transmission, connectivity, cloud services, and much more.
 Any partner you pick needs to demonstrate thoroughness in this entire process and its components to avoid possibilities of data security breaches.
 You should also review their security audit process and tools.

 All said and done, usually budget is the final deal maker or breaker when it comes to arriving at a decision.
 Taking the last call on the basis of a blended, ballpark cost estimate without a detailed breakup is incomplete information to make a budget based decision.

 It’s only intuitive for you to ask for a detailed quote.
 This will ensure that you have an apple-to-apple comparison between the different service providers.
-Also budget can never be the only decision point.
-You should be prepared to pay premium to get a reliable and robust solution provider.
+Also, the budget can never be the only decision point.
+You should be prepared to pay a premium to get a reliable and robust solution provider.
 This can save you significant headaches at a later date.